 A curate needs to share in corporate prayer and worship, not only with the congregation, but also with the training incumbent and other colleagues.
-Times and occasions for this daily/weekly prayer time together need to be clearly stated.
+Times and occasions for this daily/weekly prayer time together, in person or online, need to be clearly stated.

 There should be a regular opportunity to share in the design and leading of worship and in preaching.
-Agreement needs to be reached regarding the frequency of preaching (initially once a month is suggested) and it is desirable that the curate's sermons should be reviewed with the training incumbent and with other colleagues, lay and ordained, if appropriate.
-A suggested feedback form is included in Section 9, p.
-48 of this Handbook.
+Agreement needs to be reached regarding the frequency of preaching (initially once a month is suggested in the diaconate, twice a month after priesting) and it is desirable that the curate's sermons should be reviewed with the training incumbent and with other colleagues, lay and ordained, if appropriate.
+A suggested feedback form is included in Part II, Section 8 of this Handbook.